OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    Warp  3  and Merlin (up to FP12) kernels can be loaded as well as Aurora type  kernels.
 But this functionality is not hardly tested.
-Warp Server SMP kernel is not supported (is anyone still need it, even for playing in VBox?
+Warp Server SMP kernel is not supported (if anyone still need it,  even for playing in VBox
 - just tell me).
    Kernel version is determined automatically.

-   In OS2LDR.INI only DBPORT, DISKSIZE, NOAF, BAUDRATE, UNZALL, PCISCAN_ALL and  RESETMODE  keys  affect  QSINIT,  any  other  is  used for OS/2 kernel menu/boot only.
+   In  OS2LDR.INI  only  DBPORT,  DBCARD, DISKSIZE, NOAF, BAUDRATE, UNZALL, PCISCAN_ALL  and  RESETMODE  keys affect QSINIT, any other is used for OS/2 kernel menu/boot only.

-   LETTER,  LOGLEVEL,  NOAF  and  BAUDRATE  can  be  added  both  to kernel parameters  line  and  to  "config"  section; DISKSIZE, RESETMODE, USEBEEP, UNZALL and PCISCAN_ALL has effect in "config" section only.
+   LETTER,  LOGLEVEL,  NOAF  and  BAUDRATE  can  be  added  both  to kernel parameters  line  and  to  "config"  section; DISKSIZE, RESETMODE, USEBEEP, UNZALL, DBCARD and PCISCAN_ALL has effect in "config" section only.

  * DISKSIZE  - additional space for qsinit "virtual disk" in kb.
 Required by "kernel browser" option above.